ykhateeb/react-native-keyboard-moving-view/README.md

 });
 ```

-Note: if you are using `SafeAreaView` component make sure to wrap it around the `KeyboardMovingView` component like in the example above.
+Note: if you are using `SafeAreaView` component make sure to wrap it around the `KeyboardMovingView` component to work as expected in IOS like in the example above.

 ---